-This program is designed for people who already have a baccalaureate degree in one area and would like to gain expertise in another.
+This program is designed for people who already have a baccalaureate degree in one area at Benedictine University and would like to gain expertise in another.
 The primary benefit of this program is that the focus is on the requirements of the major, allowing students to concentrate on courses that will be most beneficial.
-The entrance requirement is a bachelor's degree from an accredited four-year university.
+The entrance requirement is a bachelor's degree from Benedictine.
 Please note that financial aid is not available to students who are completing a second major.
-A certificate will be awarded upon completion.
-For those who have earned a degree from Benedictine University, some stipulations may apply.
+A certificate will be conferred on the student's transcript upon after they have applied for graduation and paid the certificate graduation fees and completed all major requirements.